Pete and I and a couple of friends spent the weekend feasting with Uyen Luu. And she wasn’t even there!

 Here is Uyen’s recipe for Caramelised Sardines in Coconut Water (cá mòi kho).
 As we couldn’t get sardines, we switched to mackerel as a similarly oily fish; we also doubled the recipe (given in its original quantities, below).
 It was beautifully simple, worked perfectly and we all really loved it!
 I’m already planning on making this one again and again.

-150 ml coconut water (or use fresh water plus one teaspoon sugar)
+- 150 ml coconut water (or use fresh water plus a teaspoon of sugar)

-- Add the coconut water, chilli, pepper, coconut caramel, sugar, fish sauce and vegetable oil.
+Add the coconut water, chilli, pepper, coconut caramel, sugar, fish sauce and a little more vegetable oil.
 Bring to the boil, then cover with a lid and simmer over low heat for 20 minutes.

 Other dishes we made from Uyen’s book during the weekend were: